trevorlomba/notion-access/readme.md

     Clone the repository to your local machine using the command git clone <repository-url>.
     Open the Accessibility Keyboard Panel Editor.
     Import the included .ascconfig files into the editor.
-    Set up Keyboard Maestro and import the included scripts.
+    Set up Keyboard Maestro and import the included scripts

 ## Usage

 Once you have installed the custom files, you can use the accessibility keyboard to open/close keyboard toolbars, navigate to new keyboard panels, or trigger keyboard events that will in turn trigger Keyboard Maestro to execute scripts that aid in user input and window manipulations within the Notion program.
 The custom calibration tools, smart chord composition and input methods, and multiple means to navigate the Notion score are all designed to make it easier for musicians with accessibility needs to use the program.

-Contributing
+## Contributing

 If you would like to contribute to the development of the custom files in this repository, please fork the repository and submit a pull request.
 We welcome all contributions and feedback.`